rust-lang/rfcs/text/0000-cargo-miri-integration.md

 # Drawbacks
 [drawbacks]: #drawbacks

 The slowness of `miri` may increase build times mildly.
-However, this expense is deemed small in comparison to vast might of safe-build-system-yness that will be unleashed on a UB-impoverished world.
+However, this expense is deemed small in comparison to the vast might of safe-build-system-yness that will be unleashed on a UB-impoverished world.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives